Knowing what a web designer needs to start your new website can be confusing:

 It’s not always appropriate for every small business to display every contact method available.
 Again, it depends on your businesses specific goals.
 But when your visitor is interested, you must provide them (and your designer!) with a clear next step, and this usually means a clear and obvious method of contact.

 So the sooner you provide your web designer with an exact email address, telephone number, social media profiles or any other contact details you need to display on your site, the sooner they can start designing the best solution to present this information clearly across your new website.

 Providing your precise contact details upfront will really help your web designer to plan your website in the best way possible, as well as save time for both of you in the long run.

 6. Compile your logo, images and brand assets

 Most people are highly visual… we’re drawn to beautiful things:

-The images you put on your website will make a instant impact and help to determine how well your message is relayed to your audience.
+The images you put on your website will make an instant impact and help to determine how well your message is relayed to your audience.

 If you can, it pays to:

-Create a killer logo design and gather it along with any other high quality images you would like to use on your website.
-It will help to give your web designer a better idea of the look and feel that you’re aiming for and allow them get started much quicker:
+Create a killer logo design and gather it along with any other high quality images and brand assets you would like to use on your website.
+It will help your web designer to establish the ideal brand image for your site and get started quickly.

-Most web designers are able to source stock images for you if like, but it’s best to provide your own upfront if you can.
-It will look much more natural and prevent the development of your beautiful new website from stalling.
+Most web designers should be willing to source stock images for you if want, but it’s best to provide your own unique images upfront if you can.
+It will help your site to look more authentic, establish your brand personality and prevent the development of your beautiful new website from stalling.